Skip to main content

 An official website of the United States government

-ADL Initiative R&D Foundational Projects
+ADL R&D Foundational Projects

 Legacy Efforts

-The Sharable Content Object Reference Model (SCORM®) was created in 2000 by the ADL Initiative to address e-learning interoperability, reusability, and durability challenges.
-The ADL Initiative designed SCORM to leverage standard web technologies as well as emerging learning technology specifications.
+The Sharable Content Object Reference Model (SCORM®) was created in 2000 by ADL to address e-learning interoperability, reusability, and durability challenges.
+ADL designed SCORM to leverage standard web technologies as well as emerging learning technology specifications.
 SCORM is now considered a legacy collection of specifications and standards that enables self-paced, asynchronous distributed learning that is delivered through a web browser.
 While outdated, many standards within SCORM were recently renewed by the IEEE in order to maintain SCORM as a standard.

 Learn more at: Sharable Content Object Reference Model (SCORM®)